-PGY1 General Pharmacy Practice Residency
+PGY1 General Pharmacy Practice Residency; ASHP-Accredited

 Residents interact with numerous pharmacist practitioners specialized in clinical pharmacy, informatics, logistics and leadership.
 Residents gain valuable experience by preparing and presenting educational programs, participating in multidisciplinary patient care rounds, staffing, teaching students and completing a major research project.

-Upon the completion of the residency, each pharmacist will demonstrate a general pharmacist practitioner leadership and skills base.
+Upon completion of the residency, each pharmacist will demonstrate a general pharmacist practitioner leadership and skills base.
 Moreover, each resident will have experienced a variety of specialty practices that will set the stage for career planning or further training.
 Residents will develop their own preceptor skills through their presentation experiences and student teaching.
 Finally, each resident will be exposed to the why and how of pharmacy practice program development and practice changes.